 - “Download our new podcast episode”

 - Anything else requiring action beyond the social media post itself.

 More so than the reach and engagement metrics discussed so far, CTR requires context.
-For instance, say you have an above-average CTR on Twitter (i.e., more than 1.6%), but a very high bounce rate, meaning people were leaving your site without visiting any other pages.
+For instance, say you have a high number of clicks on Twitter (i.e., more than 1.6%), but a very high bounce rate, meaning people were leaving your site without visiting any other pages.

 In that case, success with the CTR KPI in isolation wouldn’t necessarily indicate you were on the right track and hitting your social media goals.
 There might be problems with your landing page or the checkout process.
 Multiple KPIs must be considered in tandem.

 How to optimize for it: How to get people to click will vary by platform.
 Let’s consider just Twitter this time.
 In general, high CTRs on Twitter are the result of: